About the Crieff to Comrie path

 What is the route of the Crieff to Comrie core path?

 The Crieff to Comrie core path is in two sections.
-The first section runs from Mungall Park in Crieff, through Acorn Dell and along Lady Mary’s Walk, to Trowan.
+The first section runs from Mungall Park in Crieff, through Turretbank Wood and along Lady Mary’s Walk, to Trowan.
 The second section runs from Trowan to Comrie along the former railway line.
-Separate work is ongoing to improve the path through Acorn Dell.
-However, the section between Trowan and Comrie also needs significant work to bring it up to a suitable standard for use by all.
+Separate work is ongoing to improve the path through Turretbank Wood, however, the section between Trowan and Comrie also needs significant work to bring it up to a suitable standard for use by all.
 Maps of the core path network around Crieff and Comrie are available from Perth & Kinross Council.